nasa/Common-Metadata-Repository/dev-system/README.md

 running suites, test namespaces, and individual test functions.
 See the docstring for `run-suites` in `dev/user.clj` for usage information.

+### Running Tests Faster

+Unit tests can be run in parallel using the python script in [run_unit_tests.py][ut-script].
+This script is meant to be called with `lein ci-utest` by a build system such as Bamboo vs `lein modules ci-utest` which is the old serial tester.

 ### Testing with a Local SQS/SNS

 If you would like to test messaging against a local clone of SQS/SNS, then you